Too Many Audio Interfaces? Here's How to Choose the Right One

 Guitar/Bass Input

-Ideal for musicians who want to record instruments without additional amplifiers, providing convenience and high-quality sound capture.
+Ideal for musicians recording directly to software, providing clear and unaltered sound capture.

 Bestseller